Korean War: Prelude to war (1950)

-Stalin initially did not think the time was right for a war in Korea.
-PLA forces were still embroiled in the Chinese Civil War, while US forces remained stationed in South Korea.
-By spring 1950, he believed that the strategic situation had changed: PLA forces under Mao Zedong had secured final victory, US forces had withdrawn from Korea, and the Soviets had detonated their first nuclear bomb, breaking the US monopoly.
+By 1950, Stalin was more open to suggestions and believed that the strategic situation had changed: PLA forces under Mao Zedong had secured final victory, US forces had withdrawn from Korea, and the Soviets had detonated their first nuclear bomb, breaking the US monopoly.
 As the US had not directly intervened to stop the communists in China, Stalin calculated they would be even less willing to fight in Korea, which had less strategic significance.
 The Soviets had cracked the codes used by the US to communicate with their embassy in Moscow, and reading dispatches convinced Stalin that Korea did not have the importance to the US that would warrant a nuclear confrontation.

+On 30 January 1950, Stalin telegraphed Shtykov, saying that any invasion "would need extensive preparations" and that "it should be organized without taking too big a risk", effectively giving the green light for preparations.
 Stalin began a more aggressive strategy in Asia based on these developments, including promising economic and military aid to China through the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance.
+Kim spent almost a month in the Soviet Union from 30 March to 25 April, during which invasion plans were finalized.
 In April 1950, Stalin permitted Kim to attack the government in the South, under the condition that Mao would agree to send reinforcements if needed.
 For Kim, this was the fulfillment of his goal to unite Korea.
 Stalin made it clear Soviet forces would not openly engage in combat, to avoid a direct war with the United States.

 Kim met with Mao in May 1950 and differing historical interpretations of the meeting have been put forward.
 According to Barbara Barnouin and Yu Changgeng, Mao agreed to support Kim despite concerns of American intervention, as China desperately needed the economic and military aid promised by the Soviets.
 Kathryn Weathersby cites Soviet documents which said Kim secured Mao's support.
+According to Park, Mao told Kim that "if the Americans would enter the war, China will help North Korea with troops".
 Along with Mark O'Neill, she says this accelerated Kim's war preparations.
 Chen Jian argues Mao never seriously challenged Kim's plans and Kim had every reason to inform Stalin that he had obtained Mao's support.
 Citing more recent scholarship, Zhao Suisheng contends Mao did not approve of Kim's war proposal and requested verification from Stalin, who did so via a telegram.
 Mao accepted the decision made by Kim and Stalin to unify Korea but cautioned Kim over possible US intervention.